nens/threedi-docs/source/d_qgis_plugin.rst

 1D options:

-- Predefined: This refers to the initial water level as defined in the column initial_waterlevel in the connection nodes in the spatialite.
+- Predefined: this refers to the initial water level as defined in the column initial_waterlevel in the connection nodes in the spatialite.
-- Global value: This would be a generic initial waterlevel value in m MSL which is applied in all 1D nodes of the model.
+- Global value: this would be a generic initial waterlevel value in m MSL which is applied in all 1D nodes of the model.

 2D options:

-- Raster: This refers to the initial water level raster as uploaded with the model to the model databank.
+- Raster: this refers to the initial water level raster as uploaded with the model to the model databank.
-- Global value: This would be a generic initial waterlevel value in m MSL which is applied in all 2D nodes of the model.
+- Global value: this would be a generic initial waterlevel value in m MSL which is applied in all 2D nodes of the model.

 Groundwater options: